Zlaté Hory: Etymology

-The name literally means 'golden mountains' in Czech.
+The name Zlaté Hory literally means 'golden mountains' in Czech.

 Geography

 Zlaté Hory is located about 14 km east of Jeseník and 74 km north of Olomouc, on the border with Poland.
 It is located in the historical region of Czech Silesia.
 It lies in the Zlatohorská Highlands, which gave it its modern name.
 The southernmost part extends to the Hrubý Jeseník mountain range.
 In this part is also located Orlík – the highest peak of the municipal territory at 1204 m above sea level.

 Several small watercourses flows through the municipal territory.
 The stream Zlatý potok flows through the town proper.
 The area is rich in springs.

 The western part of the municipal territory lies in the Jeseníky Protected Landscape Area.
 This area is known for the Rejvíz National Nature Reserve.
 The reserve has an area of 328.6 ha and is known for peat bogs and associated fauna and flora.